 Thomas Hutcheson (1589-1641), was a joint-founder with his elder brother George [q.v.] of Hutcheson's Hospital, Glasgow, followed, like his brother, the profession of public writer, and was keeper of the register of sasines of the regality of Glasgow and district.

 The Rev. Francis Hutcheson (1694-1746), was an Irish philosopher from a family of Scottish Presbyterians...

 Some of the Cutchint family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Cutchint family to the New World and Oceana
+Migration of the Cutchint family

 Scottish settlers arrived in many of the communities that became the backbones of the United States and Canada.
 Many stayed, but some headed west for the endless open country of the prairies.
 In the American War of Independence, many Scots who remained loyal to England re-settled in Canada as United Empire Loyalists.
 Scots across North America were able to recover much of their lost heritage in the 20th century as Clan societies and highland games sprang up across North America.
 Early immigration and passenger lists have documented some of the first Cutchints to arrive on North American shores: John Hutchison settled in New Jersey in 1685; Robert Hutchison settled in New England in 1685; David and Nancy Hutchison arrived in New England in 1805.

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.